tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/03_Auto_Sync/03_04_Auto_Sync_Submit_a_First_Request.md

 ![image](../images/03_1_Auto_Sync_First_Request.jpg)

 Select a Regulation from the drop-down list.
-For this tutorial, we will select **Tutorial Automated Activities**.
+For this tutorial, we will select **CCPA**.

 ![image](../images/03_2_Auto_Sync_First_Request.jpg)

-Select **Automated DSAR** under the "Request Type" section.
+Select **What Do You Collect on Me?** under the "Request Type" section.

 ![image](../images/03_3_Auto_Sync_First_Request.jpg)